UnPourTous/mocker/README.md

 Mocker is a simple and lightweight library which is used for generating random js object as defined schema.

 ### Features
-1. **Lightweight**: only 4 basic type, pretty easy to get start.
+1. **Lightweight**: Only 4 basic type, pretty easy to get start.
-2. **Extendable**: string type support RegExp which allow your to generate custom type, but we support array and object too
+2. **Extendable**: String type support RegExp which allow your to generate custom type, but we support array and object too
-3. **Non-invasive**: keep all properties key clean, do not modify it since you may need it anywhere else.
+3. **Non-invasive**: Keep all properties key clean, do not modify it since you may need it anywhere else.

 ## 1. Installation
 ```